It is Tuesday, 20-Feb-2024 14:35:15 PST in Silicon Valley, California.

 Please note that there is a 50% surcharge for "emergency" and "rush" work.
 If I have to lose sleep, it costs more.
 Also be aware that "on site" work may incur travel charges (billed at the standard mileage rates plus parking fees and tolls.)

 Consider sending me some money!
-Work is thin in this area (SF Bay Area - not the best place to be in a tech slump), and I need all I can get to keep my landlord and creditors happy!
+Work is thin in this area (SF Bay Area - not the best place to be in a jobs slump), and I need all I can get to keep my creditors happy!
 I take PayPal.

 Want to know what I look like?
 Here's my mug shot and a few stats.
 Just another chubby nerd...